Digital Sundial

 Blueprints:

 Construction drawings (PDF format) to build one 4″-diameter cylinder digital sundial are available for $200.
-Please send an email or text message if you send payment, to prevent a delay in our providing you the drawings.
+Please send an email or text message if you send payment, to avoid a delay in our providing the drawings.

 -